ykolomytseva/ykolomytseva/README.md

 # 👋 Hey there!
 I'm Yana and welcome to my GitHub Profile!

-I'm a full-stack developer currently working at ByteOps GmbH, a cybersecurity company.
-My goal is to leverage my skills to build secure, efficient, and innovative solutions.
+I'm a full-stack developer and my goal is to leverage my skills to build secure, efficient, and innovative solutions.

 ## 🚀 About Me

-- 💼 Full-stack Developer at ByteOps GmbH (specializing in cybersecurity)
+- 💼 Former Full-stack Developer at ByteOps GmbH (specializing in cybersecurity)
 - 🌐 Experienced in Elasticsearch, DORA, and other modern development tools
 - 💻 Full-stack Developer (Frontend & Backend)